 WordPress User Roles Plugins

-Any capability can be added or removed from an existing user role.
-For example, you might want to prevent authors from deleting their posts once published, or allow Editors to change or modify the current theme.
+Remember that you can add or remove capabilities from an existing user role to customize the access your site users have completely.
+For example, you might want to prevent authors from deleting their posts once published or allow Editors to change or modify the current theme.
+The good news is that you're able to do that quite easily.

-To enable customization of user roles, you’ll need to use a plugin.
+You'll need to use a plugin to enable the customization of user roles.
 There are a handful of plugin options built specifically for customizing roles, and many security plugins also include a feature for this purpose.

 Here’s a look at five plugins to help you manage, customize and edit user roles in WordPress.